 ALM Transcript

+Slide no – n Title –asdfasf

-We are presenting Application Lifecycle Management.
-To start with the presentation, We will gone cover what is ALM?
+Thank you for an opportunity to present ALM i.e. Application Lifecycle Management presentation.
+Agenda for todays presentation as follow - We will cover what is ALM?
 What is Cybage ALM Vision?
 What are the benefits of ALM?
-What are the technologies and Tools in Cybage ALM Services?
-What are the services we offer in ALM and Devops.
-ALM tool Stack and integration between all tools.
-At a Process level we will discuss Continous Integration & Delivey and in Last we will discuss Devops Ecosystem and How cybage implements ALM and Process.
+What are the technologies and Tools?
+What are the services we offer in ALM and Devops, ALM tool Stack and integration between all tools.
+At a Process level we will discuss Continuous Integration & Delivery and AT lastly we will discuss Devops Ecosystem and How cybage implements ALM and Process.